 Master of Science in Oriental Medicine (MSOM) Program Admissions Requirements

-B. Satisfactory completion of at least two academic years (60 semester credits/90 quarter credits) of education at the undergraduate level in English from an institution accredited by an agency recognized by the U.S. Secretary of Education.
+1) Satisfactory completion of at least two years (60 semester credits/90 quarter credits) undergraduate level education from an institution accredited or pre-accredited by an agency recognized by the US department of Education.

 2) Submission of Official transcripts.
 Transcripts must be received in a sealed envelope or directly from the institution in a secure digital format.
 Students will be required to submit official transcripts from all other institutions from which academic credit was earned if the student intends to request transfer of credit.